 Additional resource for EMPLOYEES reporting Discrimination & Harassment:

-ETSU employees who have been designated as a Mandatory Reporters are required to report prohibited conduct to under the Policy.
+All ETSU employees have been designated by ETSU policy as a Mandatory Reporters and are required to report prohibited conduct.

 The University will make every effort to review and act on anonymous reports to the

 extent possible, however, please keep in mind that the University’s ability to respond

 to an anonymous report may be limited depending on the level of information available

 READY TO REPORT DISCRIMINATION & HARASSMENT?